Lancaster considers ban on feeding homeless on public property

 Parris said the city is looking for other ways to help those experiencing homelessness, like Kensington Campus, a transitional housing complex opening this month.

-After an emotional hearing Tuesday evening, city officials set up a committee to further study the issue.
+After an emotional hearing Tuesday evening, city officials set up a committee to work with local nonprofits to further study the issue.

 Lancaster considers ban on feeding homeless on public property